dgsaltarin/MangaReaderApi/README.md

 # MangaReaderApi
-Spring boot api for manga reader web application
+API REST developed using spring boot, for a manga reader web application